Riverscapes/RiverscapesXML/docs/Symbology/webRAVEVectors.md

       }
   ]
 }
 ```

-Let's talk about the overall scructure
+Let's summarize this overall scructure.
+There are 3 parts to this file:

 ``` JSON
 {